-EBikes work by turning on an electric motor, which propels riders faster and further compared with pedaling alone.
-To work properly, the brain of an eBike (called a “controller”) needs to know whether the rider is doing - pedaling, coasting, braking.
+EBikes work by using a battery connected to an electric motor, which can propel riders faster and further compared with pedaling alone.
+To work properly, the brain of an eBike (called a “controller”) needs to know what the rider is doing - pedaling, coasting, braking.

 A cadence sensor, usually based on a magnet, sits around the bottom bracket or crankset on an eBike.
-As the rider pedals, the magnets pass each other, signaling the controller to turn the motor on or off.
+As the rider pedals, the magnets pass each other, and notifies the controller that the rider is pedaling.
 The motor turns on when you start pedaling, and stops when you stop pedaling - simple, and effective.

 Cadence sensors don’t measure how hard a rider is pedaling (amount of effort), only whether the pedals are turning.
 This means that the system doesn’t change the amount of motor assistance based on the rider’s input - instead, the rider can control the motor using the up/down arrows on the controls to adjust the pedal assist level.

 This design makes so-called “ghost pedaling” possible - by setting the pedal assist level to maximum, riders can achieve high speeds (or climb hills) while barely turning the pedals, if they so choose.
 As long as the pedals are turning, the motor will run, which means cadence sensor eBikes can work great for riders who need to arrive at work for a meeting without breaking a sweat.

 Most value-oriented eBikes use cadence sensors, and they’re commonly paired with eBikes that use rear hub drive motors.
 Because torque sensing technology is more expensive, eBikes equipped with cadence sensors often represent some of the best values on the market.
 A cadence sensor bike can sell for several hundred dollars less than an equivalent model fitted with a torque sensor.

 The Denago City Model 1.0 Top Tube and Step-thru eBike is an example of an eBike that uses cadence sensing.

 Torque sensors work by measuring strain.
 Unlike a cadence sensor, on an eBike equipped with a torque sensor, the controller (the “brain”) knows how much rider input is being applied, and can vary the amount of power supplied by the motor accordingly.
 Start pedaling, and the motor turns on.
 Pedal harder, and the motor contributes more.
 Stop pedaling, and the motor turns off.

 Unlike a cadence sensor eBike, you can't achieve top speeds on a torque sensor eBike without the rider making an effort to contribute with their legs and lungs.
-Torque sensors are commonly paired with mid-drive motors, especially those on mountain bikes intended for off-road trails.
+Torque sensors are commonly paired with mid-drive motors, especially those on electric mountain bikes intended for off-road trails.

 Which sensor is right for my bike?